 Our lead product is Surfaxin(R).
-Surfaxin(R) is a peptide or small protein molecule formulation of an artificial lung surfactant.
+Surfaxin(R) is a formulation of an artificial lung surfactant containing a peptide or chain of amino acids.
 We patterned Surfaxin(R) after a human surfactant protein.
-Surfactants are substances that the lungs produce.
-Surfactants lower the surface tension of the fluid normally present within the air sacs inside of the lungs.
+Surfactants are substances that are produced in the lungs.
+They possess the ability to lower the surface tension of the fluid normally present within the air sacs that are inside of the lungs.
 In the absence of sufficient surfactants, these air sacs tend to collapse.
 As a result, the lungs do not absorb sufficient oxygen.